sarvjeets/lakshmi/README.md

 ```
 $ lak add asset --help
 Usage: lak add asset [OPTIONS]

-  Edit assets in the portfolio.
+  Add a new asset to the portfolio.

 Options:
   -p, --asset-type [ManualAsset|TickerAsset|VanguardFund|IBonds|EEBonds]
                                   Add this type of asset.  [required]
-  -t, --account substr            Add asset to this account (a sub-string that
+  -t, --account substr            Add asset to this account (a substring that
                                   matches the account name).  [required]
   --help                          Show this message and exit.
 ```